 About Deb Dana

 Deb Dana is a clinician, consultant and author specializing in complex trauma.
 Her work is focused on using the lens of Polyvagal Theory to understand and resolve the impact of trauma in our lives.

 Deb’s work shows how an understanding of Polyvagal Theory applies to relationships, mental health, and trauma and how we can use an understanding of the organizing principles of Polyvagal Theory to change the ways we navigate our daily lives.
 She is well known for translating Polyvagal Theory into a language and application that is both understandable and accessible - for clinicians and curious people alike.

-Deb has a busy career training therapists around the world in how to bring a Polyvagal approach into their clinical practice and works with agencies and larger systems to explore how to incorporate a Polyvagal perspective.
+Deb has a busy career training therapists around the world in how to bring a Polyvagal approach into their clinical practice, and also works with agencies and larger systems to explore how to incorporate a Polyvagal perspective.
 She is founding member of The Polyvagal Institute, a consultant to Khiron Clinics, and an advisor to Unyte.